CESNET/etlog/doc/notes.md

       `-- fticks_to_json.sh  - transformation script from fticks to json
       `-- cron.sh            - cron script to import live data delivered by syslog
   |-- views                  - templates of displayed pages
+      `-- templates          - directory with pug templates for html pages
 ```

 ### Gulp